Urinary Tract Infection

 Risk Factors

 UTIs are more common in women.
-Other things that may increase your chance of a UTI include:
+Other things that may raise the risk of a UTI are:

 • Being sexually active

-• History of UTIs in sister, mother, or daughter
+• A history of UTIs in a sister, mother, or daughter

 • Diabetes